• Share this on:

 Wellness: a natural look

-One driver for some European consumers is the wish to improve their mental and physical health.
-The idea of connecting with nature, combined with busy city life, inspires designers to merge outdoor imagery with indoor decoration.
-Flower and leaf patterns, green colours, and print combinations that relate to natural habitats are becoming increasingly popular.
-This trend fits particularly well with the previously discussed trend of using natural materials.
+A key part of this wellness trend involves urban consumers getting in touch with nature, both inside and outside the home.
+Closeness to nature makes them feel healthier, more relaxed, and less concerned about the environment.
+This inspires designers to merge outdoor imagery with indoor decoration.
+Flower and leaf patterns, green colours and print combinations that relate to natural habitats are popular.
+The need to connect with nature also fits well with the previously discussed trend of using natural materials.

 Tips:

-• Offer cushion covers with a natural look, using natural colours and patterns that resemble nature.
+• Offer cushion covers with a natural look by using natural colours and patterns that resemble nature.

-• Use elegant materials and designs, especially when you target the high and middle-high ends of the market.
+• Use elegant materials and designs, especially when you target the higher ends of the market.

 Traditional craftsmanship and design